DevOps-MATT1/Exercise1/MarkDown.md

 | Thor | May 6, 2011 |
 | Captain America: The First Avenger | July 22, 2011 |
 | Marvel's The Avengers | May 4, 2012 |

+---

+# 11. FootNote in MD

+Here is a simple footnote[^1].
+A footnote can also have multiple lines[^2].

+[^1]: My reference.
+[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+  This is a second line.